 Your Injuries Might Not Be as Minor as You Think

 You should also consider the severity of your injuries, even after a car accident that was minor.
-Many common car accident injuries, such as whiplash, can become more painful and serious with time.
+Many common car accident injuries, such as whiplash, can become more severe and painful with time.

 Your body is in “fight or flight” mode right after an accident, which can suppress pain for hours or even days afterward.
-This is why it’s so vital that you see a doctor after a car accident—even a minor one.
+This is why you must see a doctor after a car accident—even a minor one.
 A seemingly small rear-end accident can cause head, neck, or spinal damage that requires a lot of treatment or recovery time.

-So, if there is any possibility that you were injured in your car accident, it’s generally a good idea to retain a lawyer who can help you with the insurance claim process.
+So, if there is any possibility that you got injured in your car accident, it’s generally a good idea to retain a lawyer who can help you with the insurance claim process.